Hilalalpak/EEG-Insight-AI/README.md

 3.  **Context Window:** The LLM context is currently limited to about $\mathbf{800\,\text{chars}}$ per source, which may constrain reasoning.
 4.  **Performance:** The **Gemma 2B** model has limited reasoning capacity for complex cases.
 We are evaluating an upgrade to a larger LLM.
 5.  **Label Overlap:** Ambiguity can occur in low-confidence segments due to the multiple overlapping annotation windows.
+6.  **Benchmark Framework Refinement:** The `evaluation/` framework is still under active development.
+Current work is focused on enhancing the (model-generated) "golden set" answers, making the evaluation prompts metric-based, and evolving the current single-judge test run into a full multi-judge orchestration system.

 -----